streamsets/tutorials/tutorial-adls-destination/readme.md

 Now that you've added StreamSets Data Collector as an Azure application, you can create a pipeline to write data to Azure Data Lake Store.
 We'll create a very simple pipeline here, reading records from a CSV-formatted file of New York City taxi transactions, masking out credit card numbers, and writing records in JSON format to a file in ADLS.

-1. Download the sample CSV data from https://www.streamsets.com/documentation/datacollector/sample_data/tutorial/nyc_taxi_data.csv and save it in a convenient location accessible to SDC.
+1. Download the [sample CSV data](https://www.streamsets.com/documentation/datacollector/sample_data/tutorial/nyc_taxi_data.csv) and save it in a convenient location accessible to SDC.

 2. In your browser, login to SDC and create a new pipeline.
 Click the **Error Records** tab in the configuration panel and set the pipeline's **Error Records** property according to your preference.
 Since this is a tutorial, you could discard error records, but in a production system you would write them to a file or queue for later analysis.

-3. Add a Directory origin and configure it as follows.
+3. Add a **Directory** origin and configure it as follows.
 Leave unmentioned fields with their default values.

    **General** tab